ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-deployment.md

   - Disk Size: 4 TB.
 - Network interface.
   - Uplink Port Speeds: 10 Gbps Public & Private Network Uplinks.
     - Ensure that you enable both public and private NICs (four ports total).
   - Add-ons.
     - Accept defaults.
 Optionally select IPv6 address.

 Review order, then select Create.
 Provisioning takes three to four hours.

 ## Post deployment
 {: #vcsvsrx-deployment-post}

-If you deployed the IaaS KVM-based Juniper vSRX HA Cluster, you can continue with configuration of the vSRX cluster as described in [IBM Cloud Performing vSRX Basics](/docs/vsrx?topic=vsrx-performing-ibm-cloud-juniper-vsrx-basics).
+If you deployed the IaaS KVM-based Juniper vSRX HA Cluster, you can continue with configuration of the vSRX cluster as described in [IBM Cloud performing vSRX basics](/docs/vsrx?topic=vsrx-performing-ibm-cloud-juniper-vsrx-basics).

 If you opted to deploy the No-OS gateway offering, then follow the guidance in [Installing an Operating System on the Gateway](/docs/gateway-appliance?topic=gateway-appliance-order-byoa#installing-an-operating-system-on-the-gateway) to prepare the hosts for your appliance.